 In conclusion, there were many forms of carnosine which were abandoned in the Russian studies because of their lack of anti-cataract and anti-oxidant ability in the human eye.

-However, IVP (in conjunction with their Japanese partner and manufacturer), have developed a synthesized pure NAC which has biological activity and has been well controlled and proven in human lens studies.
+However, the scientists behind Can-C have developed a synthesized pure NAC which has biological activity and has been well controlled and proven in human lens studies.
 This is the same type that has been used in the clinical trials.

 Cataract is a widespread age-related affliction and NAC eye-drops appear to be a highly efficacious and safe treatment for cataract.
 As such, I suspect that this supplement is going to become one of the most important new discoveries, and will have a major impact on the way that cataract is controlled.

 1. Boldyrev AA, Dupin AM, Bunin Aya, Babizhayev MA, Severin SE "The antioxidative properties of carnosine, a natural histidine containing di-peptide."
 Biochem.
 Inrern., 1987, 15/6, 1105-1113.